lainio/err2/README.md

 }
 ```

-When asserts are used to generate end-user error messages instead of immediate
+When assert statements are used to generate end-user error messages instead of
-panics, `err2` handlers are needed to translate asserts to errors in convenient
+immediate panics, `err2` handlers are needed to translate asserts to errors in a
-way.
-That's the reason we decided to build `assert` as a sub package of `err2`
+convenient way.
+That's why we decided to build `assert` as a sub package of
-even there are no real dependencies between them.
-See the `assert` packages own
+`err2` even though there are no actual dependencies between them.
+See the
-documentation and examples for more information.
+`assert` package's documentation and examples for more information.

 ## Background